lonerapier/lonerapier.github.io/docs/layout.md

 **2. Core frames (for project-specific frames):**

 You can also create frames directly in `quartz/components/frames/` by implementing the `PageFrame` interface and registering the frame in `quartz/components/frames/index.ts`.
-See the [[advanced/architecture|architecture overview]] for the full `PageFrame` interface.
+See the [[architecture|architecture overview]] for the full `PageFrame` interface.

 Frames are applied as a `data-frame` attribute on the `.page` element, which you can target in CSS: